 Students enrolled in a 2-year associate's degree program in library science must complete general education courses in addition to core library science courses.
 They learn how to assist librarians in acquiring materials and locating resources.
-Graduates are prepared to apply for positions as library technicians or to transfer credits to a bachelor's degree program in library science.
+Graduates are prepared to apply for positions as library technicians or transfer credits to a bachelor's program in the field.
+Applicants must have a high school diploma; some programs require familiarity with computers.

 - Introduction to library technician